-When using the second function, ^{shift} must be on.
+When using the second function, must be on.
 When operating without the second function or it does not turn on the knob and button, the shift will be automatically turned off;

-Lock screen: shift is on, press , the oscilloscope interface touch function is turned off, and the touch function will be turned on only when the shift is on again.
+Lock screen: is on, press is on, press is on, press is on again.